Q: What is the AWS Management Console?

 Q: Is MFA supported?

 Yes.
 We recommend using either a hardware MFA device or a virtual MFA on a separate mobile device for the greatest level of account protection.

 Q: Can I create resources?

-Not in the current version, however we’re considering this for future releases.
-Please use the feedback screen in the app to tell us what you need.
+You cannot create resources in the current version.
+However, we’re considering this for future releases.
+Please use the feedback link in the app's menu to tell us what you need.